KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 ## Media queries made easy

-I don't know for you but I don't really like manipulating media queries.
-The syntax isn't very typing-friendly, they require values, braces and all.
+I don’t know for you but I don’t really like manipulating media queries.
+The syntax isn’t very typing-friendly, they require values, braces and all.
 Plus, I really like to manage breakpoints with keywords instead of values.
 Sass makes it happening; please consider the following mixin.

 ```scss
 @mixin mq($keyword) {